UP851899/Coursework-Web-Programming-2021/README.md

 ![textChange](images/files_uploaded.png)

-Unfortunately, dropping a group of files followed by a second group of files will not work - the way my program is designed means that it takes the most recent files to be dropped into the zone
+Unfortunately, dropping a group of files followed by a second group of files will not work - the way my program is designed means that it takes the most recent files to be dropped into the zone.
+This is also the same for selecting the files in the file browser, selecting one group of work and then going back to select another set before pressing the "upload" button will mean that the most recent set of work will be the ones ready to upload

 #### 2